tajuar2001/eecs497/README.md

 ### Community Building

-At the heart of New Leaf is our vibrant community of parents.
+At the heart of New Leaf is our vibrant community of parsents.
 We understand that parenting can sometimes feel isolating, which is why we've created a space where you can connect with other parents who are going through similar experiences.
 Our community features allow you to:

 - Join and participate in discussions on various parenting topics
 - Share your own experiences, joys, and challenges